roytang/blog/content/quotes/sig.md

 ---

-"The world isn&#x27;t fair, Calvin."
+"The world isn't fair, Calvin."

-"I know, but why it isn&#x27;t ever unfair in my favor?"
+"I know, but why it isn't ever unfair in my favor?"

   - in "Calvin &amp; Hobbes", by Bill Waterson

 ---

-Don&#x27;t walk behind me, I may not lead.
-Don&#x27;t walk in front of me, I may not follow.
+Don't walk behind me, I may not lead.
+Don't walk in front of me, I may not follow.
 Just walk beside me and be my friend.

   - Albert Camus